silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ### Collations

 Collation is the process of defining the sort order used for strings of characters within a given locale.
-For example, English collations sorts A, then B, then C, etc.
+For example, English collations sorts A, then B, then C, etc. The collations element defines these rules within an LDML file.

 A "tailored" collation is a sort order that differs from the [Default Unicode Collation Element Table (DUCET)](https://www.unicode.org/reports/tr10/#Default_Unicode_Collation_Element_Table) inherited from `root.xml` (see the section on Inheritance below).
-An LDML file uses the Collation element to note the differences between the sorting rules of its locale.

 In order to tailor a collation, arrows are used to "insert" specific characters or multigraphs after other characters.
 For example:

 ```
     <collations>